UntouchedOdin0/AsBackup/README.md

 	Message: &aBackup Done For Folder &cPlugins/Skirpt/Scripts/*

 # Config Function

+	[Important]
-	1. Time.
+	Time.
 How long is the backup time
-	2. Token.
-This Token Need For Your Token Discord Bot
+	Token.
+This Token Need For Your Token Discord Bot ChannelID.
-	3. ChannelID.
 This Channel Is For Your Storage Channels On Discord

 	[Optional]

 	Logs.
 Logging Sistem For Every Backup
 	LogsFile.
 Where Logging File Will Save